elsiehupp/wikiteam/README.md

 ```bash
 pip install --force-reinstall dist/*.whl
 ```
-However for Windows command prompt use the following instead for pip:
+However for Windows command prompt, instead use the following for pip:
 ```bash
 for %w in (dist\*.whl) do pip install --force-reinstall %w
 ```